 After decades spent on secluded Winter Island, the Harrises moved to a busy Salem street corner in January 1919.
-“I feel that I shall miss the quiet and freedom,” John mused.
+“I feel that I shall miss the quiet and freedom,” Annie Harris mused.
+“From the windows of our island home we had a wonderful view of both the inside and outside harbors and, with the broad expanse of ocean, it was an ideal spot for a home.”
 The couple was absent from the island only seven months when Annie died, and John passed away the following April.

 Not all keepers were as conscientious as John Harris.
 In a bid to generate additional income, another Fort Pickering keeper took a second job as superintendent at the nearby Plummer Home for Orphaned Boys.
 This move, however, backfired, as it was in violation of his lighthouse keeper contract and resulted in his termination.

 Winter Island’s strategic position at the entrance to Salem’s inner harbor was underscored when fortifications were built there by 1643.
 The fort was originally named Fort William for King William of England, but the name was changed to Fort Anne after Queen Anne assumed the throne.
 In 1799, after America had gained its independence, the fort was named Fort Pickering after Colonel Timothy Pickering, a Salem native who served as Secretary of State under President Washington.
 Remnants of the fort, rebuilt in the Civil War era, still stand near the lighthouse.